Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Studies indicate hyperbaric oxygen therapy (HBOT), along with other physical and cognitive therapies, can help in the following areas:

-At Aviv Clinics, our medical program can include a research-backed HBOT protocol that uses fluctuating oxygen levels, helping to trigger the body’s self-regeneration capabilities.
+At Aviv Clinics, our medical program can include a unique, research-backed HBOT protocol that uses fluctuating oxygen levels, helping to trigger the body’s self-regeneration capabilities.

 “By treating vascular dysfunction, we’re mapping out the path toward Alzheimer’s prevention.
 More research is underway to further demonstrate how HBOT can improve cognitive function and become an influential tool in the imperative fight against the disease.” –Dr. Shai Efrati, Aviv Clinics.